-Episode #002 Your Pocket Sailing Instructor: New Sailor Sailing Gear – Do I REALLY Need That?!
+Episode #002 Your Pocket Sailing Instructor Podcast: New Sailor Sailing Gear – Do I REALLY Need That?!

 People are always asking me “what do I need to start sailing?”.
 Well, I’m here to tell you, you don’t need much!
 Your sense of adventure and your desire to get out sailing are your biggest assets!
 As for sailing gear, that can all be added and upgraded later!
 Just get out there as much as possible!

 Support me on Patreon!